nexusformat/definitions/manual/source/introduction.rst

    between applications.
 NeXus provides structures for raw experimental data as well as for processed data.

-In recent years, a community of scientists and computer programmers working in neutron and synchrotron facilities around the world came to the conclusion that a common data format would fulfill a valuable function in the scattering community.
+A community of scientists and computer programmers working in neutron and synchrotron facilities around the world came to the conclusion that a common data format would fulfill a valuable function in the scattering community.
 As instrumentation becomes more complex and data visualization becomes more challenging, individual scientists, or even institutions, find it difficult to keep up with new developments.
 A common data format makes it easier, both to exchange experimental results